primus/metroplex/README.md

 ### Omega Supreme integration

-If you load the [`omega-supreme`](https://github.com/primus/omega-supreme/) plugin before `metroplex`, you can use some additinal convenience methods.
+If you load the [`omega-supreme`](https://github.com/primus/omega-supreme/) plugin before `metroplex`, you can use some additional convenience methods.
 These methods are added to the `primus.forward` object:

 #### forward.broadcast